HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Shorthands and longhands

 There are many parts of CSS where a collection of very specific properties are also covered by a single “umbrella” property that can set the more specific properties’ values in a single declaration.  `font`, for example, encompasses the values of `font-family`, `font-size`, `line-height`, `font-weight`, `font-style`, and `font-variant`.
 The umbrella property `font` is what’s called a “shorthand” property, because it allows authors to set a number of things in a kind of shorthand.
-The corresponding specific properties (e.g., `font-family`) are referred to as “longhand” properties.
+The corresponding specific properties (e.g. `font-family`) are referred to as “longhand” properties.

 #### Shorthands before longhands